-Security for Business
+Security Tips for Businesses

-- Personally review and sign all checks issued
+- Personally review and sign all checks issued.

 - Periodically perform a risk assessment of the technology, processes and controls used for banking to identify any weaknesses or vulnerabilities.